 The Ghost of Anne Boleyn

 Whenever Henry VIII is mentioned, tales and stories to his his executed wife Anne Boleyn follow shortly after.
 The ghosts of Windsor castle is no exception to the rule, The wife to Henry VIII and former queen of England.
-Anne Boleyn was executed in 1536 having been found guilty of charges of treason, adultery and witchcraft.
-She was beheaded at the Tower of London.
-Anne Boleyn body and head were buried in an unmarked grave in the Chapel of St. Peter ad Vincula which adjoined the Tower Green.
+Before her execution in 1536 Anne Boleyn; King Henry claimed that she had used witchcraft to make him fall in love with her.
+Interestingly she was never charged with being a witch, and witchcraft did not end up among the charges used by the court which ultimately found her guilty of treason and adultery.
+Anne Boleyn was beheaded at the Tower of London, her body and head were buried in an unmarked grave in the Chapel of St. Peter ad Vincula which adjoined the Tower Green.

 Anne Boleyn body was one that was identified in renovations of the chapel under the reign of Queen Victoria.
 Anne Boleyn final resting place is now marked in the marble floor.
 The ghost of Anne Boleyn is alleged to haunt the Dean’s Cloister at Windsor Castle.
 Her ghostly form has been seen peering from a window with a sad and distressed faced and occasionally weeping.

 The youngest daughter of Henry VIII, Queen Elizabeth I, haunts the Royal Library, the sound of her high heels have been heard on bare floorboards.
 Elizabeth I has also been seen on numerous occasions by several members of the Royal family and staff.
 Her ghostly spectre has been seen at a window in Dean’s Cloister where she always wears a black gown with a black shawl over her shoulders.